 The tariff requirements and calculation methodology are subject to NVE regulation.
 All network companies are responsible for determining tariffs within their income cap according to the regulation on tariff structure.
-The tariff level are to be fixed in a way that stimulates efficient utilization and development of the network, and in a way that is non-discriminating.
+The tariff level is fixed in a non-discriminating way that stimulates efficient utilization and development of the network.
 Tariffs can be differentiated based on network related criteria that are objective and verifiable.

 All tariffs are based on costs referring to the consumer's connection point.
-An agreement with the network company at the point of connection shall provide access to the entire network system and the power market.
+An agreement with the network company at the point of connection provides access to the entire network system and the power market.
 Since 2010, all houses, apartments and vacation homes are to be metered and settled individually.

 According to the regulation on tariff structure, tariffs consist of a usage- dependent energy component set on the basis of marginal network losses, and a fixed annual amount per customer.
-The fixed component shall cover customer-specific costs and network costs that are not covered by the usage-dependent tariff components.
+The fixed component covers customer-specific costs and network costs that are not covered by the usage-dependent tariff components.

-The Norwegian TSO levies a locational charge for marginal losses to all users of the system.
+The Norwegian TSO levies a local charge for marginal losses to all users of the system.
 The marginal loss factors are recalculated weekly in order to reflect changing of system conditions.
-In points with both output and input, loss rates shall be symmetrical around zero.
+In measurement points with both output and input, loss rates shall be symmetrical around zero.
 In areas with a production surplus, input has a positive loss rate and outtake a negative loss rate, and vice versa.
 The marginal loss rates are administratively restricted to 15 percent.